Is everyone a missionary?

 I favor the fourth option.
 That usage fits best with how believers are described in Romans 12, Ephesians 4, and 1 Corinthians 12.
 Those three passages compare the Church to a living organism.
 Like a flesh-and-blood body, Christ's Church is composed of many members, each of which has an important role to play for the organism.

-Noting that a body could not function if it were made up only of eyes or ears, Paul wrote that the Church would likewise be dysfunctional if all believers tried to do the same job.
+Noting that a body could not function if it were made up only of eyes or ears, the Apostle Paul wrote that the Church would likewise be dysfunctional if all believers tried to do the same job.
 In this regard, Paul asked some rhetorical questions: "Are all apostles?
 Are all prophets?
 Are all teachers?"
 Paul obviously expected a "no" to those three questions asked in 1 Corinthians 12.

 To be sure, the word "missionary" is not found in that passage.
 One reason is that "missionary" is rooted in Latin, a language that only came to be widely used years and years after New Testament times.
 Notwithstanding, Paul's metaphor of a body is very relevant to how we use "missionary."
 Beginning with Paul and Barnabas, the Church has recognized that God calls and equips specific people to spend their lives crossing geographic, cultural, and language divides in order to foster church-planting movements.
 Those go-ers are the people for whom the word "missionary" was coined in the 1600s.